Page Refresh AI/Blog/Content Refresh Checklist for Declining Pages

 3. Replace outdated claims, examples, and screenshots

 Outdated details are the easiest signal to fix.
 Remove old statistics, unsupported claims, discontinued tools, changed pricing, stale screenshots, and references to old search behavior.
-Replace them with current examples you can stand behind.
+Replace them with current examples you can stand behind, and link to primary sources when the claim affects a reader decision.

 • Update any year-specific claim that affects user decisions.